towersvault/shinpokered/README.md

 The "_origback" ips patches are alternatives for red & blue that keep the original back sprites.
 Always apply patches to a fresh USA ROM or else strange glitches will occur.

-***Now includes Pokemon Green!***
+***Includes Pokemon Green and Japanese Red!***
-- The compiler primarily builds the graphics and cerulean cave layout back to what green version had.
+- The compiler primarily builds the graphics and cerulean cave layout back to the original japanese release.
+- Pokedex entries adapt the original Green version text that was translated in Fire Red.
+- Apply the Green ips patch to a USA Blue rom.
+Apply the Red-JP ips patch to a USA Red rom.

+***Now Includes Japanese Blue!***
+- Primarily builds the lists for encounters, trades, and prizes that were in the never-localized japanese release.
 - Apply the ips patch to a USA Blue rom.

 Important Note: If you are using a save file from a previous version, you might be blocked by invisible walls upon loading the game.
-To fix this, you must use the Softlock Warp detailed below to teleport back to Palette Town.
+To fix this, you must use the Softlock Warp detailed below to teleport back to Pallet Town.

 Notice: New patches might crash upon loading a save from a previous patch.
 		To prevent this from happening, save outside in Pallet Town.